 Select an assembly/disassembly area that has a firm, level, uniformly supporting surface.
-Make sure the area is large enough to accommodate the crane, the selected boom and jib length, movement of trucks with trailers, and movement of the 999 and an assist crane.
+Make sure the area is large enough to accommodate the crane, the selected boom and jib length, movement of trucks with trailers, and movement of the 999 (or assist crane).